 May an Orthodox Christian Work as a Stylist?

-Question: Hello Father Andrew, I have a question.
+Question: Hello Father Andrey, I have a question.
 May an Orthodox Christian work as a stylist, that is, help girls to find clothes that suit them best?
 I worked as a stylist prior to becoming a Christian and now I’m in doubt.
 Should I pay less attention to mundane things like that?
 For me, it is a way of applying my creativity and an opportunity to help women to look pretty and chaste without wasting money on beauty products they don’t need.